DouglasAllen/equationoftime.herokuapp.com/app/views/tut.md

 [Ruby code](/gist)

-   UTC is the reference Time Zone throughout the world and so is often called "zulu" time for the Zero time zone.
+&nbsp;&nbsp;&nbsp;   UTC is the reference Time Zone throughout the world and so is often called "zulu" time for the Zero time zone.
 The "Equation of Time" is then subtracted from your "Mean Noon Time".
 This is what you may see at the top of the graph above but